Drifting Detective: Tragedy in the Red Valley

-Drifting Detective: Tragedy in the Red Valley (風来坊探偵　赤い谷の惨劇, Fūraibō tantei: akai tani no sangeki) (also known as Duel in the Valley) is a 1961 Japanese film directed by Kinji Fukasaku and starring Sonny Chiba.
+Drifting Detective: Tragedy in the Red Valley (風来坊探偵　赤い谷の惨劇, Fūraibō tantei: akai tani no sangeki) (also known as Duel in the Valley) is a 1961 Japanese action film, directed by Kinji Fukasaku and starring Sonny Chiba.
 It was filmed in black and white with mono audio.
 The film was followed by the sequel Drifting Detective: Black Wind in the Harbor, also released in 1961.
 It was Sonny Chiba's first starring role in a film.

+The films starts with the reported death of a wealthy landowner in an aviation accident.
+A land developer uses forged documents to take over a valley owned by the landowner.
+A private detective is hired to investigate the suspicious circumstances of the accident.
+The detective voluntarily becomes the protector of a farming family threatened by the developer's plans.

 Plot

 Mr. Nagumo, a wealthy landowner, reportedly died in a plane crash in Aikadawa Valley, but his sister Misako Kayama knows that he was a good pilot and suspects that there was foul play.
 The unscrupulous land developer Kido attempts to use documents bearing Mr. Nagumo's signature to take over the land he owned in the valley and create golf courses there.
 When the farmer living there, Mr. Ueda, refuses to agree to the takeover, Kido sets an exorbitant monthly rent of 600,000 yen to squeeze him out.
 Under the guise of running a tourism company, Kido uses his enforcers, including Southpaw Gen and Tetsu the Spade, to take out anyone in his way.
 A young drifter named Goro Saionji, a private detective hired by Shinnippon Kaihatsu to investigate Mr. Nagumo's death, stumbles upon the conflict when he sees Mr. Ueda's daughter Chikako being attacked and saves her.
 He chooses to help the farmer's family and solve the mystery of Mr. Nagumo's death.